MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 *[This event was previously named Office.PowerPoint.PPT.Android.RehearseView.Errors]*

 Event triggered when any error occurs.
-This event will help us know what errors that user has faced and will help keep the Presenter Coach performant on mobile.
+This event helps us know what errors that user has faced and will help keep the Presenter Coach performant on mobile.

 The following fields are collected: